How Doctors Assess Medical Certificate Requests

 In practice, this can include questions about fever, breathing, chest pain, severe headaches, neurological symptoms, dehydration, pain severity, sleep disruption, ability to eat and drink, ability to concentrate, and whether symptoms are getting better or worse.

 For mental health-related requests, the assessment may include mood, anxiety, stressors, sleep, functioning, safety concerns, and support needs.
-Functional impact is still key, and doctors may discuss coping strategies and follow-up rather than only producing a document.
+Functional impact is still key, and doctors may discuss follow-up or other support rather than only producing a document.

 Step 4: Assessing functional capacity